Offering prospects the ability to signup for a newsletter can provide you a great pool of prospects to begin nurturing.

 Create your Newsletter Signup form

-- Create a new form to capture your prospects information.
-Out of the box, creating a new Act-On form will give you the recommended basic fields.
-If you have already created a form with the required fields you would like filled in - awesome, move along to step 3.
+This form will capture your prospects' information.
+Out of the box, a new Act-On form will give you the recommended basic fields.

 A few things to consider: